 we've fixed the fact that assinging term symbols to levels and permuting levels don't commute.
-The easiest way to use it is to type in the number of electrons,
+The easiest way to use it is to type in the number of electrons in the

-then press 'next config' just once, and when it is finished, you can press it more times if you want more
+then press 'next config' just once (or press enter), and when it is finished, you can press it more times if you want more

 levels.
 The arrow keys are for looking more closely at the spectrum, and the button 'show colors' shows which

 difference corresponds to which spectral line.
 You should enable popups when they try to appear (these are from NIST to compare with what is found in nature).

 are actual which get permuted at the end fullscreen.html?file=quantumvideo.mp4.